 atrium.
 Plaintiff claimed that the physician used excessive force and caused the tear, requiring that plaintiff undergo

 lifesaving open heart surgery to repair the atrium.
 It was argued that the procedure was performed in accordance with

 accepted technique and that the tear was a known and accepted risk of the surgery.
 The jury found no liability against the

 At trial, successfully defended driver and car owner in rear end collision which resulted in a claim of injury causing plaintiff to

 undergo 13 surgical procedures.
 Plaintiff’s demand was several million dollars.
 Case was defended on causation with expert

-injuries were from a degenerative condition.
-The jury found that the plaintiff’s claim of injury was not caused by the car
+from a degenerative condition.
+The jury found that the plaintiff’s claim of injury was not caused by the car accident.